gabyx/ExecutionGraph/README.md

         this->template addSockets<OutSockets>(std::make_tuple(0));
     }
 ```
 In the constructor, we create (add) the input and output sockets to the logic node.
-The parameter `std::tuple<...>` contains the default (constructor) values for the value stored in the socket.
-So in the above snippet we set the input sockets both to the value `2` and the output socket to the value `0`.
+The parameter `std::tuple<...>` contains the default (constructor) values for the values stored in the sockets.
+So in the above snippet, we set the input sockets both to the value `2` and the output socket to the value `0`.
 Next we define the actual computation which is performed when this node is executed:
 ```c++
     void compute() override {